slamora/brackets-wiki/Research:-Extension-Management.md

 ![Wireframe of Extension Listing](http://behance.vo.llnwd.net/profiles15/2147647/projects/7290337/613d565250285ac4ed3b10a2c48985cb.png)

 * Users will be able to quickly see the most popular extensions (based on ratings and downloads)
-* Very speedy search is right at the top
+* Very speedy (entirely client-side) search is right at the top
 * Installing an extension just takes a click on the install button
 * More information is available to help the user pick the right extension (longer description, reviews)
 * Installation occurs in the background, while the user works